-Controlling air leaks in your home is one of the best ways to improve energy efficiency.
+Controlling air leakage in your home is one of the best ways to improve energy efficiency and reduce your energy bills.
 Stopping cold air from seeping into the basement and the first floor will make you and your family much more comfortable in the winter.
 Keeping warm air from escaping out the top of your house will significantly reduce your fuel bills.
 Air sealing will also greatly increase the effectiveness of your existing insulation.

-There are several ways to do air sealing.
+There are several ways to air seal a home.
 The starting point is applying caulk to fill small gaps where cold air can penetrate.
 We use the best quality products, as caulk not only needs to adhere to surfaces, it must remain pliable as the building continues to move slightly.
-Cheaper caulk can dry out and separate from surfaces, opening up the cracks again.
+Avoid cheaper materials if you’re looking for the best caulk for air sealing, because they can dry out and separate from surfaces, opening up the cracks again.

 Weatherstripping & Foam Air Sealing